Allan S. Litman

-In 1984, Mayor Litman left education and founded an automobile service company until retiring and moving to Maui, Hawaii in 1994.
+In 1984, he left education and founded an automobile service company until retiring and moved to Maui, Hawaii in 1994.

-After a brief retirement, Mayor Litman opened a small practice in Child and Family Psychotherapy and provided Autism consulting for the State of Hawaii until again retiring in 2004 to Mesquite.
+After a brief retirement, he opened a small practice in Child and Family Psychotherapy as well as providing Autism consulting for the State of Hawaii public schools retiring again in 2004 moved to Mesquite.